 5. Rinse and Dry

 With the terminals now nearly free of residue, you’ll need to remove the paste or soda to finish cleaning.
 A spray bottle containing water will do; simply wash each terminal to remove the dregs.
 Then, use a rag and dry each terminal.
-Lastly, slather a dab of petroleum oil on each post to curtail future corrosion.
+Lastly, spray battery terminal protector on each post to curtail future corrosion.

 6. Reconnect the Clamps

 Connect the positive clamp first, followed by the negative clamp.
 However, if you notice residue, clean it off before reattaching.
 Use a wrench to tighten as needed.
 Lastly, put the rubber or plastic covers over each junction.
 Your work is done, the battery is clean and you’re ready to put your tools, cleaning agents and gloves away.

 Maintaining your car’s battery should help keep it in sound working condition until it’s ready to be replaced.
 The average life of a car battery is about four years, therefore it should be tested with a multimeter on occasion.
 Hot weather is its biggest enemy and will degrade a battery faster.